Emil Preetorius (visual artist): Winifred's denazification

 I don't want to meet your children again, none of whom treated me very well; Wieland in particular was positively hostile, treacherous, even contemptuous.
 And it's here, in respect of your children, that I'm afraid I may be forced to testify in a way that is not helpful to you.
 The incredible arrogance of your children - especially Wieland, who exploited his connections with Hitler and Bormann to get away with absolutely everything - that arrogance, lack of respect, and unwillingness to recognize anyone else's achievements, or give them their due at all - I'm so bitter about it, that I can't be sure I won't violently erupt and create an atmosphere not at all favourable to you...No, my dear Frau Wagner, for all my friendship towards you, please understand - I cannot come!

 Winifred later, in Syberberg's 1975 film, described herself as "a madly loyal person...If I form an attachment to somebody, I maintain it through thick and thin...I stand by that person."
 When Preetorius finally returned to Bayreuth, for the 1952 festival, Winifred, "threw herself upon my neck in tears".

 Post war years

-During an Allied air-raid on Berlin in 1945 Preetorius' home was burnt to the ground in an air raid (Tietjen's house was also destroyed in the same air raid).
-The destruction of their respective homes concomitantly saw the loss of many papers associated with the history of the Wagner family.
+During an Allied air-raid on Berlin in 1945, Preetorius' home was burnt to the ground in an air raid (Tietjen's house was also destroyed in the same air raid).
+The concurrent destruction of their respective homes saw the loss of many papers associated with the history of the Wagner family.

 In 1951 Preetorius retired.
 From 1947 to 1961 Preetorius was a member of the Bavarian Senate.
 From 1948 to 1968 he was President of the Bavarian Academy of Fine Arts in Munich.
 From 1952 he was a member of the German Academy for Language and Poetry in Darmstadt.
 He was a member of the German Association of Artists.

 He died in Munich and is buried in the Bogenhausener cemetery.